-- a mid-term examination (35% of final grade), - two article review & commentary assignments ($2 \times 15\%$ each = 30% of your final grade), - a final examination (35% of final grade),
+- a mid-term 'take-home' test (35% of final grade), - an article review & commentary assignment (30% of your final grade), - a final 'take-home' test (35% of final grade),

-The format of the mid-term and final tests is yet to be finalized (they will either be 'take-home' format , short essay answer tests, or the tests may be in the form of written tests that will be administered utilizing cyber proctor software) -- stay tuned for further details on this!
-Regardless, material covered on the tests will come from the material posted on the course OWL site, and from the text (and other supplemental) readings, but the material presented on OWL will be emphasized.
-Be advised, that OWL material includes information that has been published since the 3rd edition of Fleagle's text was published and (obviously) is not covered in the course text (a good reason to pay attention to the information in the weekly slidedecks!).
+The format of the mid-term and final tests will be 'take-home' test format, with short essay answers.
+Material covered on the tests will come from the material posted on the course OWL site, and from the text (and other supplemental) readings, but the material presented on OWL will be emphasized.
+Be advised, that OWL material includes information that has been published since the 3rd edition of Fleagle's text was published and (obviously) is not covered in the course text (a good reason to pay attention to the information in the weekly PowerrPoint slidedecks\!).